Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Characterization of the center manifold and normal forms

-Next we consider the case where the trivial Floquet multiplier has algebraic multiplicity larger than $1$ and there is no Floquet multiplier located at $-1$.
-This is for example the case in the fold bifurcation.
+Next, we consider the case when the trivial Floquet multiplier has an algebraic multiplicity larger than $1$ and there is no Floquet multiplier located at $-1$.
+Such a normal form theorem would be helpful to study the fold bifurcation.